 You can include a logo (or icon) with your ads so that end-users can quickly see who the ad is being displayed by.
 The following example shows where icons are displayed in hotel ads:

-To ensure that your ads are properly branded, you can send your TAM an icon that represents your logo.
-The icon must meet the following guidelines:
+To ensure that your ads are properly branded, the icon must meet the following guidelines:

 Start using Hotel Ads Center

 Hotel Ads Center provides a user-friendly interface for partners to manage all aspects of your interaction with Hotel Ads.
 You can manage groups and bids, and access the pricing, hotel, and diagnostic reporting data for your ads.

 Bid by percentage and bid above the reserve